GonzaloPerezBlasco/D3MLPolarization/README.md

 It is responsible for preparing the outputs from D3 for the experiments you want to predict.
 To do it, enter FileReadingStoring and inside the subfolder D3Files paste the "processed" folder you can download from the ILL-DataBase.
 Normally if you download the "processed" folder from the ILL-DataBase it comes in a zip file that you can just paste inside D3Files.
 The code files will unzip it and find the correct files and I think it also works with unzipped folders (not tested) so the only thing that needs to be done is to paste your zip file inside D3Files.

-Afterwards run either CrystalineFileLecturePredict.ipynb or AmorphousFileLecturePredict.ipynb depending if the experiment uses the Amorphous Substance settings or the Monocrystal/Powder settings.
+Afterwards run either CrystalineFileLecturePredict.ipynb or AmorphousFileLecturePredict.ipynb depending if the experiment uses the Amorphous/polycrystalline configuration setting or the Monocrystal/Powder settings.
 To run it, open them with JupyterLab and launch the only cell present.
 If you want more information on what the program does and what folders and files it creates, read the README on this folder.

 The only real check that needs to be done is to open the folders BadFiles and PlotResults.
 If there is an experiment in BadFiles please check the LogFiles the .ipynb file produces to see the reason why it was rejected.
 In PlotResults you should find the experiments that are processed